 4. Visit a Christmas market

 Plenty of smaller and bigger Christmas markets will captivate you.
-Choose one that is close to you from this list.

 Make your own batch of hot glühwein and enjoy a cozy evening at home.

 6. Build a snowman

 A Swiss Christmas staple – no explanation needed.